Plaque and tartar will wreak havoc on teeth!

 - Don’t smoke.
 People who smoke or use other tobacco products have been shown to have more tartar on their teeth and gums.

-If you already have tartar buildup on your teeth, don’t be dismayed, but do call your dentist!
+If you already have plaque and tartar buildup on your teeth, don’t be dismayed, but do call us-reach out!
 Only a dental professional will be able to remove it.
 In order to prevent buildup, visit your dentist every six months to remove any plaque and tartar that might have formed.